jasxflowers/ZHV-0519-Customs/README.md

 | Maximum "on" time (s) | ∞    | 55   | 19   | 3    |
 | Watts at 20*C         | 1.6  | 3.2  | 5.4  | 16   |
 | Ampere-turns at 20*C  | 300  | 424  | 600  | 948  |

+### Maintenance

+If using liquids, make sure the liquid is not corrosive and that the liquid is not kept in the body orifice of the valve for extended periods of time (e.g. days is my guess).
+The stopper and spring come into direct contact with the liquids, which means corrosion could affect the performance of the valve.
+In this case, unplug the valve, remove the cap, and clean all the parts carefully.

 ## Miscellaneous